justingerad05/reviewlab-static/pages/review-methodology/index.md

 # Review Methodology

-We evaluate every AI tool using structured criteria:
+Every AI tool reviewed on Review Lab is evaluated using a structured five-layer framework.

-## 1. Feature Testing
+## 1. Feature Verification

-Every core function is reviewed.
+Claims are tested against actual interface capabilities.

-## 2. Pricing Transparency
+## 2. Performance Testing

-We check hidden costs.
+Speed, output quality, reliability, and stability are evaluated.

-## 3. Real-World Use Case
+## 3. Workflow Integration
-We analyze buyer intent.

-No automated scoring.
-No sponsored manipulation.
+We analyze how the tool integrates into real creator workflows.

+## 4. Monetization Potential

+We assess whether the tool supports scalable digital asset production.

+## 5. Comparative Context

+Tools are evaluated relative to competing platforms in the same category.